What Is LLC Insurance Coverage & How Much Does It Cost?

 - Kentucky: Qualified LLC members can choose whether or not to participate in workers’ comp.

-Besides helping your employees, workers’ comp coverage is important so as to stay compliant with state regulations.
+Besides helping your employees, workers’ comp coverage allows you to stay compliant with state regulations.
 Check with your local workers’ compensation board to find out the specific requirements in your area.
 The United States Department of Labor has helpful resources for finding the appropriate authorities for your state.

 Less Common Types of LLC Insurance Coverage